-MELE 201 HISTORY OF THE RECORDING INDUSTRY (3)
+MELE 201 HISTORY OF THE RECORDING & ENTERTAINMENT INDUSTRY (3)

-Prerequisite: "C" or higher in MELE 101 A study of the foundations of the recorded music business, which includes the development of recording labels, technology-driven changes, and recordings from 1877 to the present.
-Also discussed are the formation of the major recording labels and the development of the marketing structure whereby recorded music is exposed and sold to consumers.
+Prerequisite: "C" or higher in MELE 101 A study of the foundations of the recorded music business, which includes the development of record labels, technology-driven changes, and key recordings from 1877 to the present.
+Also discussed is the formation of the major radio and television networks and the development of the marketing structure whereby recorded music is exposed and sold to consumers.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)

-MELE 202 Public Relations in the Music Industry (3)
+MELE 202 Public Relations in the Music & Entertainment INDUSTRY (3)

-Prerequisite: "C" or higher in MELE 101

-This course deals with press releases, press kits, press parties, artist kits, news for radio and T.V., and other areas related to the printed page as public relations support for the artist, company and product.
+Prerequisite: "C" or higher in MELE 101 A practical and theoretical survey in the conceptualization, design and execution of effective public relations in the music & entertainment industry and its influence in other environments, including social media, film & television, and special event management.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)

-MELE 203 INTELLECTUAL PROPERTIES (3)
+MELE 203 Intellectual Properties in the Music & ENTERTAINMENT INDUSTRY (3)

-Prerequisite: "C" or higher in MELE 204

-This course provided a comprehensive study of intellectual property, the rationale for intellectual property protection, current issues involving intellectual property, international intellectual property issues, and the role of intellectual property in the music and entertainment industry.
+Prerequisite: "C" or higher in MELE 204 A comprehensive study of intellectual property, the rationale for intellectual property protection, current issues involving intellectual property, international intellectual property issues, and the role of intellectual property in the music and entertainment industry.
 The types of intellectual property covered include copyrights, trademarks, trade secrets, and patents.
-Primary emphasis will be on copyright since that is an area of intellectual property most relevant to the entertainment industry.
-May be taken on a CR/N basis.
+Primary emphasis will be on copyright since that is an area of intellectual property most relevant to the music & entertainment industry.
 (3 hrs. lect. per week)

-MELE 204 Music Publishing (3)
+MELE 204 Music Publishing in the Entertainment Industry

-Prerequisite: "C" or higher in MELE 201 and in MELE 202 A study of music publishing.
-This course deals with contracts, music licensing, foreign publishing, catalog development, demo sessions and other activities conducted by music publishers.
-May be taken on a CR/N basis.
+Prerequisite: "C" or higher in MELE 201 and in MELE 202 A study of the major income streams found in music publishing.
+Fundamental topics such as types of deals, contracts, music licensing, foreign publishing, and catalog development will be discussed.
+Students form their own independent music publishing companies and learn the process of signing a songwriter, cutting a demo, and pitching their songs to the appropriate parties.
 (3 hrs. lect. per week)